-The judge rejected this argument in robust terms.
-Having agreed how the risk of concurrent delay should be allocated, the judge said that it was not open to the parties to seek to argue otherwise.
-This is because parties should be free to agree whatever contractual terms they wish to agree, save for illegality or statutory restrictions.
+The Court rejected this argument and said that, having agreed how concurrent delay would be dealt with in the contract, it was not open to the parties to seek to argue otherwise.
+Parties are free to agree whatever contractual terms they wish to agree, save for illegality or statutory restrictions.
 There is no of rule of law which prevents parties from agreeing how to treat concurrent delay.

 The judge also referred back to previous authorities analysing the relationship between concurrent delay and the prevention principle.
 He agreed with the view expressed in those authorities that concurrent delay does not trigger the prevention principle.
 This is because the contractor will not be able to show that the employer’s conduct made it impossible to complete by the contractual completion date.
 The existence of a delay for which the contractor is responsible, covering the same period of delay which was caused by an act of prevention, would mean that the employer had not prevented actual completion.